-Following remediation in 2016, the lands at Barclay Point and wrapping around the south side of Rock Bay are transitioning to ownership by the Songhees Nation and Esquimalt Nation, re-establishing an important connection to the Upper Harbour.
+Following remediation in 2016, the lands at Barclay Point and wrapping around the south side of Rock Bay have returned to ownership by the Songhees Nation and Esquimalt Nation, re-establishing an important connection to the Upper Harbour.
+The two Nations have not created a specific vision or plans for this area, and desire flexibility in future planning in order to ahcieve their aspirations for these lands.
 As a Special Planning Area, it is the intent of the City to work with the land's owners to refine and support a vision for the future.
 The following guidance reflects city policies and aspirations of the community:

-15.8.1.
-Consider a range of industrial, employment and ancillary uses on these lands to support economic development.

-15.8.2.
-Create a small park at Barclay Point, consistent with the vision for "special places" along the Harbour Pathway.
-This space should interpret the history and importance of Rock Bay as a gathering place, and provide area employees with a place to spend time.

-15.8.3.
-Redevelopment that activates the waterfront through new commercial restaurants, cafes, and patio spaces is encouraged as compatible with surrounding uses.
+- 15.8.1.
+Consider a range of industrial, employment and ancillary uses on these lands to support economic development. - 15.8.2.
+Create a small special place at Barclay Point, consistent with the vision for "special places" along the Harbour Pathway.
+This space should interpret the history and importance of Rock Bay as a gathering place, and provide area employees with a place to spend time. - 15.8.3.
+Redevelopment that activates the waterfront through new commercial restaurants, cafes, and patio spaces is encouraged as compatible with surrounding uses. - 15.8.4.

-15.8.4.
 Explore a pedestrian and bicycle connection linking the Harbour Pathway/Barclay Point to Bridge Street and unifying the Rock Bay area, as feasible with the functions of the working harbour and navigable waters.
 Provision of a small boat launch in the vicinity of one end of the bridge should be explored for feasibility.